ansible07/Orbital/Setting.md

 computers.
 However, they aren't completely happy with this, despite the high solar flux, the planet's composition is not ideal for their purposes (too much iron).
 They really want Venus too.

+The Uploads are an interesting case.
+As a prerequisite for joining the larger community and to get fully Online, you have to cleanse youself of irrational thoughts and behaviors.
+It would be easy enough to just edit an Upload's mentation patterns directly, but this is un-ethical and considered partial-murder.
+So instead most people need to go through years (usually decades) of training and practice.
+Only then, when they have been able to adapt themselves sufficiently, they can choose to have their mentation patterns examined and then be approved for full Online access.
+This process is enforced by the Machines and the current Uploads.